MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-adfs-wap-report-server.md

 <a name="windows-server-upgrade-note"></a>
 > [!NOTE]
-> As of March 1st, 2025, due to a change in the authentication library it uses, the Power BI Mobile apps will no longer be able to connect to Report Server through ADFS configured on Windows Server 2016.
-Customers will have to upgrade their ADFS server to Windows Server 2019 or later, or use Microsoft Entra application proxy.
-After the Windows Server upgrade, users may have to re-sign in to Report Server.
+> As of March 1st, 2025, the Power BI Mobile app will no longer be able to connect to Report Server through AD FS configured on Windows Server 2016.
+Customers will have to upgrade their AD FS server to Windows Server 2019 or later, or use Microsoft Entra application proxy.
+After the Windows Server upgrade, Power BI Mobile app users may have to re-sign in to Report Server.
+>
+> This upgrade is necessitated by a change in the authentication library used by the mobile app.
+The change in no way affects Microsoft support for AD FS on Windows Server 2016, but rather only the ability of the Power BI Mobile app to connect to it.

 > [!NOTE]
 > The configuration described in this article is no longer the preferred method of connecting to Power BI Report Server and SQL Server Reporting Services (SSRS) 2016 and later.
 Configure the connection using using Microsoft Entra application proxy instead, as described in [Configure Power BI Report Server with Microsoft Entra application proxy](./microsoft-entra-application-proxy.md)